moryba/Beth-project/README.md

       </p>

    - **Prediction**\
-      Despite the application of SMOTE, the model predicts only the "unsuspicious" class and fails to detect any "suspicious" activities.
-This suggests that the model is not effectively learning from the augmented data, despite the improved balance in our dataset.
+      After applying SMOTE, the model exclusively predicts the "unsuspicious" class and fails to identify any "suspicious" activities.
+This indicates that the model is not effectively learning from the augmented data, even with the improved balance in our dataset.

       <p align="center"><img src="pics/Dense_smote_confusionmatrix.png"></p>